ajalt/clikt/docs/pages/options.md

 3. How to handle all calls to the option (i.e. if the option is not given, or is given more than once).

-   By defualt, the option delegate value is the null if the option is not given on the command line, but you can change this behavior with functions like {% include api.html pkg="parameters.options" fun="default" %} and {% include api.html pkg="parameters.options"
+   By default, the option delegate value is the null if the option is not given on the command line, but you can change this behavior with functions like {% include api.html pkg="parameters.options" fun="default" %} and {% include api.html pkg="parameters.options"